vinhttran/fad_diets_prediction/README.md

-In this project, tweets about fad diets are used to understand the relationship to obesity prevalence rates in US cities.
+In this project, tweets about fad diets are used to understand the relationship between fad diet twitter sentiment to obesity prevalence rates in US cities.